jwaffensmith/lodestar-app/README.md

 === About ===

 Login to LodeStar to see who's in space and where the International Space Station is currently located while it travels at a speed of 28,000 km/h.

+=== Live Site ===

+(Coming Soon)

 === Technologies ===

-* React.js
+* ReactJS
 * Node.js
-* Express.js
+* Firebase
-* React Bootstrap
+* React Router
-* Auth0 or react-google-login
 * Open Notify API
 * Leaflet
+* Netlify
+* React Bootstrap

 === Setup ===